terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 }
 ``

-Now we will add some Nuget packages to do REST calls and parse JSON.
+Now you will add some Nuget packages to do REST calls and parse JSON.
 Go to the __Tools__ menu at the top bar of Visual Studio.
 Select __NuGet Package Manager__ and then __Manager NuGet Packages for Solution.
 Install the following to NuGets into the main project, ChuckNorrisFacts:
 `RestSharp` and `Newtonsoft.JSON`.

-Now we can finish `FactsView.xaml.cs`.
+Now you can finish `FactsView.xaml.cs`.
 Add these two using-statements at the top:

 ```cs